Kevin-Rush/agent_search_djproject/README.md

 # Acknowledgement:

-This was possible thank to: https://github.com/sibtc/django-upload-example.git
+This was possible thanks to: https://github.com/sibtc/django-upload-example.git